 “Exploring infinite ways to create patterned textiles at the loom drives my fascination with weaving.
-I am drawn to intricate structural interlacements, but am thrilled when simple combinations of structure, color and texture yield beautiful, complex-looking woven textile designs.
-I insist my handwoven textiles feel as luxurious as they look, and I am on a continuing quest for fibers and techniques to achieve that result.
+I am drawn to intricate structural interlacements, but am thrilled when simple combinations of structure, color and texture yield beautiful, complex-looking woven designs.
+I insist my garments and accessories feel as luxurious as they look and am on a continuing quest for fibers and techniques to achieve that result.
 For me, learning is as exciting as creating, and my desire to share that learning through instruction and writing will be a primary focus of my continued development.”